awsdocs/aws-sdk-for-javascript-v3/doc_source/setting-up-node-on-ec2-instance.md

    `Running Node.js VERSION`

 **Note**
-The node installation only applies to the current EC2 session\.
-Once the EC2 instance goes away, you have to re\-install Node again\.
-The alternative is to make an Amazon Machine Image \(AMI\) of the EC2 instance once you have the configuration that you want to keep, as described in the following topic\.
+The node installation only applies to the current Amazon EC2 session\.
+Once the Amazon EC2 instance goes away, you have to re\-install Node again\.
+The alternative is to make an Amazon Machine Image \(AMI\) of the Amazon EC2 instance once you have the configuration that you want to keep, as described in the following topic\.

 ## Creating an Amazon Machine Image \(AMI\)<a name="setting-up-node-on-ec2-instance-create-image"></a>